Into-the-Fathom/fathom-contracts-helper/README.md

   also get vFTHM token which allow to create proposal and increase voting power.
 - StableSwapService - Swap methods for FXD/xUSDT pair.
 Available only for whitelisted wallets.
-- VaultService - Vault methods for deposit assets and withdrawal.
+- VaultService - Vault service for deposit assets and withdrawal.